telerik/teststudio-docs/docs/knowledge-base/scheduling-kb/generate-communication-key.md

 ---
 title: Generate Communication Key
-page_title: Generate an Update Communication Key
+page_title: Generate and Update Communication Key
 description: Generate Communication Key for the Test Studio Scheduling configuration.
 Import the new key for all Test Studio components across all involved machines.
 position: 1
 ---